micalevisk/nestjs-conditional-exception-filter/README.md

 @Catch(
   filter({
+    // Define for each instance this filter should be applied.
+    // This is optional, so your filter no longer needs to work over class instances only
     for: YourErrorClass,
+    // And add your refined condition in this callback predicate function
-    when: (err) => true // add your condition here
+    when: (err) => true
   })
 )
 export class YourFilter implements ExceptionFilter {